BlinkTrack: Feature Tracking over 80 FPS via Events and Images: BlinkTrack

-Previous methods~\cite{gehrig2023recurrent,deepev} have demonstrated that the design of LSTM provides significant benefits to event-based tasks due to its efficiency in extracting temporal features and producing smooth results.
-Since temporal context information is beneficial to estimation accuracy, we also employ LSTM in our tracking module to convey information between frames.
-Specifically, to better facilitate information sharing across frames, we propose a dual LSTM module for feature and motion information delivery.
-The feature LSTM module employs a ConvLSTM Block\cite{convlstm} and several standard convolutional layers, transforming the concatenated $\mathbf{F}_{evt_{ref}}$, $\mathbf{F}_{evt_j}$ and $\mathbf{C}_{evt_j}$ into a displacement feature vector $\mathbf{f}_{evt_j}$.
-The displacement LSTM module maintains a hidden displacement feature vector $\mathbf{h}_{j-1}$ across frames to utilize displacement insights from preceding frames.
-Each displacement feature vector $\mathbf{f}_{evt_j}$ is fused with the preceding $\mathbf{h}_{j-1}$ through a MLP, obtaining a merged displacement vector $\mathbf{m}_{j}$.
-This vector is processed through a gating layer to formulate the current hidden displacement feature vector $\mathbf{h}_{j}$, which is subsequently followed by a linear predictor to predict the displacement prediction $\Delta\hat{\mathbf{p}}$.
+{\textbf{LSTM Displacement Predictor.}} Previous methods\cite{gehrig2023recurrent,deepev} demonstrated that LSTMs significantly enhance event-based tasks by efficiently extracting temporal features and producing smoother results.
+Building on this, we employ dual LSTM modules for feature and displacement information propagation.
+In the feature LSTM module, the $\mathbf{F}_{evt_{ref}}$, $\mathbf{F}_{evt_j}$, and $\mathbf{C}_{evt_j}$ are concatenated and convolved to enhance information exchange before being processed through the ConvLSTM block\cite{convlstm}.
+The ConvLSTM block propagates previous feature information, with its output subsequently convolved and flattened into the displacement feature vector $\mathbf{f}_{evt_j}$.
+In the displacement LSTM module, each $\mathbf{f}_{evt_j}$ is concatenated with the hidden displacement feature vector $\mathbf{h}_{j-1}$, leveraging displacement information from preceding frames, and passed through an MLP to obtain a merged displacement vector $\mathbf{m}_{j}$.
+The $\mathbf{h}_{j-1}$ and $\mathbf{m}_{j}$ are then added using a predicted gate weight, yielding the current hidden displacement feature vector $\mathbf{h}_{j}$.
+Finally, the $\mathbf{h}_{j}$ is processed by a linear layer to estimate the displacement $\Delta\hat{\mathbf{p}}$, representing the offset from the query position $\mathbf{p}_{ref}$.